 DAISY ATTERBURY is a poet, essayist and scholar.

-The Kármán Line (2024), a St. Lawrence Book Award Finalist and debut book of experimental prose and poetry, is forthcoming with Rescue Press.
+The Kármán Line (2024), a St. Lawrence Book Award Finalist and debut book of experimental prose and poetry, was published by Rescue Press in October, 2024 (order here!).
 Described as "a new cosmology" (Lucy Lippard) and "a cerebral altar to the desert" (Raquel Gutiérrez), The Kármán Line investigates queer life and fantasies of space and place with an interest in unraveling colonial narratives in the American Southwest.

 For all inquiries, reach out at —